yc3136/unriddle/README.md

 - **API Key**: Currently, unriddle only works with Gemini.
 More API provider integration coming soon.
 - **Context Window Size**: Set the number of words of surrounding context to include with your selection (default: 40 words).
 Leave empty for full page, or enter 0 for only your selection.
 Higher values may improve explanations but use more API quota.
 - **Additional LLM Instructions**: Add extra instructions that will be included with every LLM request.
 For example, you can ask the LLM to "explain as if to a 5 year old", "use a friendly tone", or any other style or audience preference.
 This is useful for customizing the output to your needs.
+- **Language Selection**: Choosing a language other than English may increase response time, as the LLM may take longer to process translations.

+**Note:** Using a different language or adding additional LLM instructions can increase the time it takes to receive a response, as these options require more processing by the LLM.

 #### How to Configure
 1. Open the settings page